Built and natural environment accessibility

 The desired population outcome for this measure is to see an increase in people with disability being able to access locations.

-Population measure: Proportion of people with disability who had no difficulty accessing buildings or facilities in the last 12 months
+Population measure: Proportion of people with disability who participated in community or social activities in the past 12 months

 Desired outcome: Increase in the proportion